Congratulations on being admitted to UNF!

 - Review the General Education requirements and Prerequisite Courses for Intended Major

 This survey will ask you to confirm your intended major and identify any accelerated credit (Advanced Placement, International Baccalaureate, Dual Enrollment) you expect to bring in.
 It is fine to identify a major that differs from your original UNF admissions application.
 One more task for you to complete is to review the Canvas courses for Math and Writing placement to confirm if those exams are necessary for you.

-Upon receipt of your survey an advisor will reach out to you via email to schedule an advising appointment by Zoom or telephone.
+After you complete New Student Orientation, an advisor will reach out to you via your UNF email to schedule an advising appointment by Zoom or telephone.
 During this advising appointment you will be able to discuss your initial academic goals and your advisor will assist you with identifying appropriate courses.
 Your advisor will build an academic plan and lift your New Student Orientation hold so that you can register for courses (as long as all of your other holds are cleared).
-Registration will open May 19.